Catholic and Royal Armies: Catholic and Royal Army of Brittany

 From the Breton association of La Rouërie, this army was created by Joseph de Puisaye to unify the different chouans divisions.

 On 15 October 1794, Puisaye was named Lieutenant General of the army of Brittany by the Count Charles of Artois, future king Charles X of France.

-Following the failure of the Quiberon expedition in July 1795, Puisaye's commandment was questioned, and the army was broken into factions, especially with the army of Morbihan commanded by Cadoudal who didn't recognize the authority of the Lieutenant General.
+Following the failure of the Quiberon expedition in July 1795, Puisaye's commandment was questioned, and the army was broken into factions, especially with the army of Morbihan commanded by Cadoudal who did not recognize the authority of the Lieutenant General.
 Other factions were the army of the Côtes du Nord, and the army of Maine, Anjou and of Haute-Bretagne.
 Puisaye was only recognized by the army of Rennes and Fougères, although he still gathered support from the princes.

 Finally, Puisaye resigned in 1798.
 After René Augustin de Chalus commanded for a short while, then the Count of Artois chose Marigny to succeed him but he refused.
 The commandment went to Béhague who only stayed a few months in Brittany during the year 1798 and headed back to England.

 In the end, it was Georges Cadoudal, named Major General of Béhague, who led the command of the army.
 Dead in 1804, Cadoudal was named Marshal of France after his death.